 Also Great: Google Pixel Buds (2nd gen)

 The Google Pixel Buds didn’t really fit as a top pick in any of these categories, but it gets a shout-out nonetheless because they managed to actually improve on a lot of stuff since the first generation.
 I was actually one of those crazy people that owned the first-gen Pixel Buds and actually liked them a lot despite all of the (probably well deserved) criticism about them, so any improvement on them is a big plus in my book.
 The second-gen Pixel Buds gets rid of the wire between the two buds while also improving on a lot of things that were criticized about the originals, like the gestures, the audio quality, and more.
 There’s no active noise cancellation on these, but hey, they actually have a rubber seal this time!

 They won’t disappoint one bit, and they’re one of the best true wireless earbuds on this list.

 |Battery life||5 hours (24 hours w/ charging case)|

 |Colors||Clearly White, Oh So Orange, Quite Mint, Almost Black|

-These were our top picks for the best true wireless earbuds currently on the market.
-The best of the best right now, if you ask me, would be the Sony WF-1000XM3 as it’s a very decently performing middle ground on every aspect that is definitely worth its asking price.
-Of course, it’s all going to come down to your personal preferences and which aspect you value the most: value, price, or overall experience.
-Some options out here will keep your wallet mostly intact, while others will make a dent on it, but also give you an amazing sound experience.
+These are our top picks for the best true wireless earbuds currently on the market.
+The best of the best right now, if you ask me, would be the Sony WF-1000XM4 as it’s got the best ANC, stellar battery life, and a set of premium features which definitely makes it worth its asking price.
+Of course, it’s all going to come down to your personal preferences and which aspect you value the most — value, price, or overall experience.
+Some options out there will keep your wallet mostly intact like the OnePlus Buds Z which offers great value for money, while others will make a dent on it, but also give you an amazing sound experience.